hxghf/iot-with-raspberry-pi-and-alexa-automated-light/README.md

 Once image writing is completed, Copy "ssh" (ssh file is empty) and "wpa_supplicant.conf" files to root of the sd card.
 Open "wpa_supplicant.conf" in text editor and update ssid (wi-fi name) & password.

-Insert the sd card into Raspberry Pi 3 and boot and wit for 10 seconds
+Insert the sd card into Raspberry Pi 3 then plug in and wait for 10 seconds

-In windows go to run & type "cmd" and type arp -a in command prompt.
-Look for "Physical Address" that starts with b8-27* & note the Internet Address.
-This is your Raspberry Pi3 Wi-fi IP address on your network.
+now connect the raspberry pi with hdmi and boot it up then when you have setted the pi and all (you know it when there is a desktop screen on the output like a real computer) then go in terminal(on the top bar the one which is a black box with a white arrow followed by an underscore) and open it then write "ifconfig" in the terminal then next to the "wlan0:" or under it find a line like "inet" next it there is a ip address copy it somewhere thats your pi's ip then

 Download "Putty.exe" from following URL https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

 Run "Putty.exe" and type IP address in host name field and click start button & click yes to popup.
 On putty command line type in "pi" for "Login as:" & enter.
 For password enter "raspberry" and hit enter.
 You should see "pi@raspberrypi:~ $" prompt.